The Adventure of Charles Augustus Milverton: Other media

 The story, along with "The Disappearance of Lady Frances Carfax", "The Adventure of the Empty House", and "The Red-Headed League", provided the source material for the play The Return of Sherlock Holmes.

 In Gerald Lientz's 1987 gamebook Death at Appledore Towers (Sherlock Holmes Solo Mysteries number 3) Watson's cousin, a protégé of Holmes, investigates Milverton's murder after Holmes has refused to do so.

 In Donald Thomas's collection of short stories, The Secret Cases of Sherlock Holmes (1997), Watson "admits" that Milverton was, in fact, an alias used for the real Charles Augustus Howell.
 The story also serves as the basis for Thomas's short story in the collection of the same name, "The Execution of Sherlock Holmes", in which Milverton's brother Henry (and several other relatives of Holmes's past adversaries) kidnap Holmes and stage a kangaroo court, putting Holmes "on trial" for the murder of Milverton.

 One of the antagonists of The Great Ace Attorney is Ashley Milverton, alias Graydon, who steals and tries to sell secrets held by the British government.

+In Moriarty the Patriot, a manga retelling of the Sherlock Holmes story, Milverton is an enemy of both Holmes and Professor Moriarty.
+In this adaptation, in addition to being the "King of Blackmail" he also plays a role similar to Moriarty, organising various crimes for unseemly patrons.
+This includes orchestrating the Jack the Ripper killings and forcing a beloved MP to commit murder.
+Ultimately, his plan brings Holmes, Moriarty, and himself into a confrontation, believing that he can use Holmes to eliminate Moriarty.
+Holmes however shoots and kills Milverton, much to his surprise.